GS 1 Syllabus

 Current Affairs Syllabus

 In UPSC Prelims (and in Mains), the focus on dynamic questions has increased in recent years.
 Even from sections like Polity which were considered to be static, more and more questions seem to have their base in some recent issue/topic in the news.
-Moreover, Indian Economy and Environment portions in the UPSC Prelims Syllabus focus mostly on Current Affairs.
+Moreover, the Indian Economy and Environment and Biodiversity in the UPSC Prelims Syllabus focus mostly on Current Affairs.

 Few essential sources for current affairs preparation are: